Mukesh-rasamsetty/food-order-app-REACT-frontend-Firebase_backend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Step to be done
-## After downloading/loading the code into your system using following command to install required files.
+After downloading/loading the code into your system using following command to install required files.

 ### npm install